 Special Equipment Needed:

-If butter is not completely melted, heat for 10 second increments, stirring after each, until melted.
+- If the butter is not completely melted, heat for 10-second increments, stirring after each, until melted.

 - If your kitchen is very warm, you may need to refrigerate the peanut butter fudge for about 30 minutes before trying to mold it into the slipper shape.